-Ready to drop some cold hard cash on a new pair of shred sticks, but not sure what size women's ski is right for you?
+Ready to drop some cold hard cash on a new pair of skis, but not sure what size is right for you?
 Chill, we got you.

 So now you just need to figure out how many centimeters of ski it takes to get to your happy place.

-A good starting point to figure out what size women's skis to try is to take your height in centimeters and use that to the mid-point of a 30 cm range of ski sizes that will work best for you.
+A good starting point to figure your size is to try is to take your height in centimeters and use that to the mid-point of a 30 cm range of ski sizes that will work best for you.

 For example if you are 165 centimeters tall you’ll likely be shopping for skis between 150-180 centimeters.
 This probably sounds like a huge range of sizes, so next we’ll narrow it down a bit by considering ability level